geersch/nestjs-getting-started/docs/06-business-logic.md

 }
 ```

-Configure the `CarBrandRepository` as a provider in the car insurance quote module so that we can inject it in the quote service.
+Configure the `CarBrandRepository` as a provider in the car insurance quote module so that we can inject it into the quote service.

 ```ts
 import { Module } from '@nestjs/common';